-He not only looks to Aristotle’s scientific works to understand the interplay between intellectual and non-intellectual human activities, but also to his Rhetoric and Poetics.
-Man is, after all, the most mimetic of animals, accomplishing his first learnings by mimēsis.
-Dr. Buttaci is also interested in more recent debates in the 20th and 21st centuries on similar topics in the philosophy of mind, philosophy of knowledge, and philosophy of science.
+In his research, he looks not only to Aristotle’s scientific works to understand the interplay between intellectual and non-intellectual human activities, but also to the Rhetoric and Poetics.
+Man is, after all, the most mimetic of animals, accomplishing his first steps toward learning by mimēsis.
+Dr. Buttaci is also interested in more recent philosophical debates on similar topics in the philosophy of mind, philosophy of knowledge, and philosophy of science.
 He has research projects at various stages engaging with the work of Newman, Geach, Sellars, and McDowell from the perspective of his work on Aristotle.